Improve Your Furniture Making Skills Advanced Course – Make a Table

 Making the table introduces students to the following skills; selection and use of solid timber, accurate marking, joint cutting, gluing, cramping and sanding.
 You are also shown how to use buttons to allow for timber movement.
 The tabletop will be router moulded and the table will be cleaned up and finished, with a durable oil based finish on the top and a French polish based finish on the under frame.

 There’s no need to buy any tools to come on the course; we have a complete, individual quality tool kit for each student to use whilst on our short courses, but if you do want to bring your existing tools, they should be very sharp and ready to use – please note that this intensive course does not allow time for tool sharpening and tuning.
 Participants will be given practical demonstrations and shown the quick and professional methods used to produce quality handmade wooden furniture.
-Peter teaches the course himself and no more than seven students are enrolled onto the improvers’ course at any one time – ensuring plenty of practical, hands-on tuition for every student.
+Peter teaches the course; small groups ensure plenty of hands-on tuition for every student.

-Impartial advice is available to help with any problems students may be encountering in their own workshop, as well as on tool selection and buying.
-Students are able to try out, test and buy woodworking tools and equipment from Peter’s tool shop www.peterseftontoolshop.com with a 10% discount – try before you buy …
+Impartial advice is available to help students with any problems they may have encountered at home, as well as on tool selection and buying.
+Students are able to try out, test and buy woodworking tools and equipment from Peter’s tool shop www.woodworkersworkshop.co.uk with a 5% discount – try before you buy …

 • What will I achieve?